Originally Published June 18, 2018

 My son is built like a Christmas ham with arms and legs.
 He’s a solid little bruiserweight that, if he wasn’t non-verbal with autism, would be recruited for the defensive line of a pee wee football team.
 He’s tough, thick, and gobbles up whatever is in his way.

-When you couple his insatiable appetite with his surprising cat-like agility, it makes for some embarrassing moments.
+When you combine his insatiable appetite and non-verbal autism with his surprising cat-like agility, it makes for some embarrassing moments.
 My daughter’s basketball trophy ceremony comes to mind.

 Our whole family, along with many others, was wedged into the multipurpose room of our local church.
 The event was somewhat chaotic.
 Kids were running up on stage and you were never sure when exactly it would be your child’s turn.
 As most parents know, though, when that time comes, you need to be able to simultaneously clap, yell their name, and take a picture.
 It’s a lot of pressure.

 When that moment suddenly sprung upon us, I looked up with a hefty “hooray” and began cheering for my daughter’s success.
-I also took a quick glance around to make sure Lucas hadn’t dashed out the front door.
+I also glanced around to make sure Lucas hadn’t dashed out the front door.
 Luckily he didn’t.
-Instead, my then-five year old son was standing one table over and sucking down a Venti Iced Coffee from Starbucks through a straw.
+Instead, my then-five-year-old son was standing one table over and sucking down a Venti Iced Coffee from Starbucks through a straw.
 He was doing it at such a breakneck speed that I expected him to get sucked into the cup itself like a cartoon character.
 He always makes such an intense face when he feverishly drinks from a straw.
 It made me smile, but only for a second.

 Then I realized he was drinking coffee and I panicked a bit.

 Then I realized that no one in our family went to Starbucks that day.
 Then I panicked a lot.